JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 ## Step 7: AWS upload

 This step uploads the data to the AWS cloud.
 There are several goups of files to be uploaded, and they need not be done all at the same time.
 The `util/upload.sh` script has all the commands, and they can be commented out/in as needed to do whichever part of the upload you want.

 **Preparation:**
 - determine the data version of the release if you haven't already; see notes in "Setup, prerequisites, general notes" section at top
+- edit `util/upload.sh`
+    + set correct upload bucket for the website you're uploading data for
+    + set version folder name based on data version
+    + at this point you can begin uploading MIPs and results
 - create/edit `working/DATA_VERSION` with the new verison
 - create/edit `working/DATA_NOTES.md` with details of what's included and what's changed
 - `working/publishedNames.txt`: create this file with the following code fragment: